What documents are needed for insurance credentialing?

 - Letter of bank account verification (for Medicare enrollment)

-How long does it take to complete credentialing
+How long does the credentialing process take?

 When submitting a participation request to a commercial carrier, you will undergo two distinct process.
 First is credentialing where the carrier verifies your credentials and presents your credentialing application to their committee for approval.
 After you are approved by the carrier’s credentialing committee, you then complete the contracting process to become a participating provider and receive an effective date.